bejucoo/Rutt-Etra-Live-Video/README.md

 For using the sketch with a DSLR or another external camera, you can use [SparkoCam](http://sparkosoft.com/sparkocam) as a virtual camera.

 To export the sketch as a video, install the [Video Export](http://funprogramming.org/VideoExport-for-Processing/) librarie and [FFmpeg](http://ffmpeg.org/).
-Then you can run the [sketch](https://github.com/pierreee1/Rutt-Etra-Live-Video/blob/master/ruttetravideoandsound_VideoExport.pde)
+Then you can run the [sketch](https://github.com/pierreee1/Rutt-Etra-Live-Video/blob/master/ruttetravideoandsound_VideoExport.pde) (I'm testing thins function, if you get an error, so please notify any error!)

 - [introwerks original Glitch Tools Repo](https://github.com/Introwerks/Introwerks)